-How Old Is the Roof?
+How Old Is the Rooftop?

 What Residential Roofing Company Installed the Roof?

 Find out what residential roofing company installed the roof.
 Are they reputable and do they guarantee their work?
-Having a reputable contractor is a good indication that the work was done right and the roof will last for several years.
+Having a reputable contractor is a good indication that the work was done right and the roof will last for many years.